Travel Awards

 Congress Travel Awards

-The Congress Travel Awards are available to participants giving papers on any aspect of medieval studies in sponsored and special sessions.
-The intention of these awards is to support scholars from regions of the world underrepresented at past Congresses.
-These include countries of the former Eastern Bloc, Latin America, Asia and Africa.
-All are eligible, with some preference toward emerging scholars.
-Those writing doctoral dissertations are also eligible.
-Award recipients are ineligible for another award until the fourth year after a successful application.
-There are three awards each year.
-One award, which is presented at the Congress, offers $500 plus waiver of registration and room and board fees, and two awards waive registration and room and board fees.
+The Congress Travel Awards are available to participants giving papers on any aspect of medieval studies in Sponsored and Special Sessions.
+The intention of these awards is to support scholars from regions of the world underrepresented at past Congresses, graduate students, and scholars without institutional support.
+There are three awards: one aware of $500, plus waiver of registration and room and board fees, and two awards that waive registration and room and board fees.

-The Otto Gründler Travel Award is available to participants reading papers on any aspect of medieval studies in sponsored and special sessions.
+The Otto Gründler Travel Award is available to participants giving papers on any aspect of medieval studies in Sponsored or Special Sessions.
 Preference is given to Congress participants from central European nations.
-All are eligible, with some preference toward emerging scholars.
-Those writing doctoral dissertations are also eligible.
-Award recipients are ineligible for another award until the fourth year after a successful application.
-There is one award each year, which is presented at the Congress and offers $500 plus waiver of registration and room and board fees.
+There is one award: $500, plus waiver of registration and room and board fees.

-The Kathryn M. Karrer Travel Awards are available to students enrolled in a graduate program in any field at the time of application who are presenting papers in sponsored and special sessions.
-There are two awards each year, which are presented at the Congress and offer $250 plus waiver of registration and room and board fees.
+The Kathryn M. Karrer Travel Awards are available to students enrolled in a graduate program in any field at the time of application who are presenting papers in Sponsored and Special Sessions.
+There are two awards: $250, plus waiver of registration and room and board fees.

-The Richard Rawlinson Center offers the David R. Tashjian Travel Awards to participants giving papers on topics in the culture and history of early medieval England in sponsored and special sessions.
-Eligibility is limited to scholars from outside North America and to scholars from North America without access to institutional funding, with preference toward emerging scholars not more than three years beyond their doctoral degree.
-Doctoral candidates writing their dissertations are also eligible.
-Award recipients are ineligible for another award until the fourth year after a successful application.
-There are two awards each year.
-Both awards offer a waiver of registration and room and board fees.
-One of these awards also carries a $500 stipend, which is presented at the Congress.
+The Richard Rawlinson Center offers the David R. Tashjian Travel Awards to participants giving papers on topics in the culture and history of early medieval England in Sponsored and Special Sessions.
+Eligibility is limited to scholars from outside North America and to scholars from North America without access to institutional funding.
+There are two awards: $500, plus waiver of registration and room and board fees.